rawleyfowler/Humming-Bird/README.md

 ## Things to keep in mind
 - This project is in active development, things will break.
 - You may run into bugs.
-- A few major web-framework features are missing (mainly middleware)
+- A few major web-framework features are missing.
 - **Not** production ready, yet.

 ## How to install